MohammadWasil/Quora-Insincere-Question-Classification/README.md

 |  1 |  LSTM    |         1           |     64      |      1       | 0.299999  |        0.61660          |         0.61996         |
 |  2 |  GRU     |         1           |     128     |      1       | 0.299999  |        0.63823          |         0.64841         |

+## Run the code

+**Quota_Insincere_Question.ipynb:** This notebbok is used for hyper parameter tunning.
+You can run this on google colab.
+**Kaggle Submission CuDNN GRU F2 Threshold.py:** This file is used for training and for creating kaggle submission file.